thesofproject/sof-docs/developer_guides/unit_tests.rst

 Compiling unit tests without a cross-compilation toolchain
 ==========================================================

-You can also compile the unit tests with your native compiler.
-You won't be able to _run_ the tests but this can be convenient to test compilation issues quickly:
+You can also compile and run unit tests with your native compiler:

 .. code-block:: bash

+   rm -rf build_ut/
-   cmake -B build_ut -DBUILD_UNIT_TESTS_HOST=yes -DTOOLCHAIN=gcc \
+   cmake -B build_ut/ -DBUILD_UNIT_TESTS_HOST=yes \
      -DBUILD_UNIT_TESTS=ON -DINIT_CONFIG=something_defconfig
+   make -C build_ut/ -j8 && make -C build_ut/ test

+The ``scripts/run-cmocks.sh`` script does all that and can also run unit tests with valgrind.

 Wrapping objects for unit tests
 *******************************